“I’ve screened through a 1000 developer resumes but still haven’t found the right candidate”

 - The candidates who make past this round are invited for in-person interviews.

-3) Use skill-based developer assessments
+3) Use skill-based developer assessments to hire tech talent

 Looking to test and filter candidates on job competency?
 One great way of doing this is to incorporate skill-based assessments in the tech hiring process.
 In fact, one should not only be looking at skill-based assessments for tech screening but the entire hiring process should be based on skills.